Shipping Containers; 8 Weird and Wonderful Facts

 - Every shipping container has a unique ID number, similar to the number plate on a car.
 This means they can be tracked regardless of where they are in the world.

 Ship container tracking is a necessity more than anything.
-With advancement in technology, now it has become possible for most companies to always know of the exact location of their ship and further notify their customers using this tracking ID which is unique to every single container.
+With advancement in technology, now it has become possible for most companies to always know the exact location of their ship and further notify their customers using this tracking ID which is unique to every single container.

 - In Australia, there are 31 modern houses built entirely out of decommissioned shipping containers.